+Looking for the best things to do in Austria?
 Austria sightseeing and travel is one of the most rewarding and exciting holiday ideas no matter what time of year you go.
-From some of the best skiing and sports in the winter to awe inspiring architecture throughout the country to spectacular natural resources and many family-friendly sites to visit, it is a country that has something for everyone throughout the year.
+From some of the best family ski holidays and sports in the winter to awe inspiring architecture throughout the country to spectacular natural resources and many family-friendly sites to visit, it is a country that has something for everyone throughout the year.

 You will find some of the most amazing Austria attractions and fascinating places where you can enjoy nature at it’s finest near enough to each other that you could potentially be in the midst of large crowds and then relax in solitude all in the same day.

 It is a country that combines the old world with the new world in a way that seems so natural that you will thoroughly enjoy every minute of your stay.
 One of the most famous residents was probably Mozart, who was born in Salzburg where they have a festival every year in his honor.
 Below is listed some of the greatest ideas of what to do in Austria that will make you want to return many times.

 It is one of the most famous cities of the world, and is so full of the best things to do in Austria.
 Perhaps no where else you can find such a rich combination of architectural styles coexisting in such a natural blend.
 You will find ancient Baroque and Gothic buildings next to some of the most modern building designs.

 Mixed in amongst these are some very colorful graffiti displays from some very talented and creative youth.
 Wandering down Vienna’s Danube Canal is a must for Austria sightseeing.
 You will see many examples of the world-famous architecture, and can stop at one of the many cafes and shops.
 It is a wonderful way to wile away the afternoon.
 There are several museums in the city, including the Albertina.
 It houses the world’s largest collection of graphic art that is amazing to see.